Iranian General has transformed the war of Syria in favor of Assad paNOW | Prince Albert, Saskatchewan - Mash Viral

 “The Syrian-Iranian alliance will certainly continue to do so,” Makki said.
 “But the loss of Soleimani, the brain of so many victories, plans and strategies, will be a big blow to Syria and Iran at the policy level and in terms of regional influence.”

-Assad said the tactics used by the general will only grow and become anchored in the young men he trained.
+Assad said the general’s tactics will only grow and become rooted in the men he trained.

-As a result of his concern about the effect of the Soleimani assassination, Hezbollah leader Hassan Nasrallah said that progress in Syria should not stop, and urged fighters to be steadfast and all Iranian powers to stop the US presence in the region. to combat.
+As a result of his concern about the impact of the Soleimani assassination, Hezbollah leader Hassan Nasrallah said that progress in Syria should not stop, and urged fighters to be steadfast and all Iranian proxies to increase US presence in the region. to combat.

 “No one should be shaken or worried or scared,” Nasrallah said Sunday.
 “We must continue firmly on the road to victory.”